-In the Pursuit of Wow, author, Tom Peters, talks about two things that companies known for outstanding service do better than anyone else - they step out and they stand out.
+Is providing great customer service really that difficult?
+IBM founder Thomas Watson is attributed with saying, “if you want to achieve excellence, you can get there today.
+As of this second, quit doing less-than-excellent work”.
 Delivering WOW service is a commitment to do whatever it takes to serve the customer, and that commitment must be imprinted on the hearts and minds of every single employee.
 Only then can any organization stand apart from their competition.

 Based on my own professional experience, I have defined four rules crucial to delivering winning customer service:

 Rule #1: Listen!
 When customers complain there is a reason.
 Hear them out.
 This is an opportunity to make it right and to learn something.
 Listen without interrupting, giving excuses or arguing.

 Rule #2: Don’t take it personally.
 Customer complaints are about products or services that did not live up to their expectations.
 Taking it personally, getting defensive, or getting angry only makes the situation worse.

 Rule #3: Offer a sincere apology for the inconvenience and then fix the problem!
 Put yourself in your customer’s shoes.
 Consider how you feel when something you bought didn’t do the intended job or caused an even bigger problem than the one it was supposed to fix.